lucastls/odoo-applicant-test/README.md

 * Make a fork of this repository, with your github user and resolve the technical test problems

-NOTE: Your PR will test it github actions, and after will be checked by an odoo expert.
+NOTE: Your PR will test it with github actions using Odoo version 12.0 with standard modules.

 ## Edit this readme file and complete the next data:
 #### Full Name: